-As the coronavirus outbreak continues to spread throughout the globe, older Americans are .
+As the coronavirus outbreak continues to spread throughout the globe, older Americans are among the most vulnerable.
 This poses a conundrum: Do they avoid crowded grocery stores or do they stock up on food?

 One elderly couple from Oregon had recently driven to a Safeway in Bend, Oregon, but they were too scared to get out of their car.